thacherT1D/new-angular-curriculum/10 - Building Apps/14 - Filters.md

 - orders by price
 - only displays the first 2 items

-So the output should be be:
+So the output should be:

 - "Paper"
 - "Eraser"